Launch by LunchELIXR

 Analysis

-Brings the comments, the numbers, and the Intake Library together and stages the findings for the report.
-It does the bookkeeping so your judgment lands earlier and faster — it never replaces your call.
+Brings the comments, the numbers, and the Intake_Library together and stages the findings for the report.
+It does the bookkeeping so your judgment lands earlier and faster, and it never replaces your call.

-• Does: labels each finding (Confirmation / Sharpening / Tension / Silence), scores confidence, stages the Top 10
+• Does: labels each finding (Confirmation / Sharpening / Tension / Money Insight / Silence), scores confidence, stages the Top 10

 • Out: staged findings Sheet + topline brief Doc